StainedMentor/Who-Am-I/README.md

 pip install llama-cpp-python --force-reinstall --upgrade --no-cache-dir
 ```
 If you are running the project outside of pycharm you might have to manually activate your default python venv to set the environment parameters.
-If there are further issues this guide should fix them. https://medium.com/@piyushbatra1999/installing-llama-cpp-python-with-nvidia-gpu-acceleration-on-windows-a-short-guide-0dfac475002d
+If there are further issues with text generation being slow please refer to this documentation: https://llama-cpp-python.readthedocs.io/en/latest/

-## Run graphical interface
+## Run Application
 After finishing the installation run in the projects directory this command:
 ```
-streamlit run interface/app.py
+streamlit run AppEntry.py
 ```
 This should open autmatically in your browser.
 If not it would display a link in the console

+WARNING
+The current version uses firebase.
+The `cred.json` isn't located in this repository.
 ## Run in console instructions
-Note this has wrong import paths due to streamlit and would need to be changed in order to run

 After installing run **ConsoleChat.py**.
 This will start the backend and allow you to chat with 4 "different" bots.
 To switch between bots simply type an integer from 0 to 3.
 (Ommit any other charecters to switch)